August Heckscher II: Career

 During World War II, he worked for the Office of the Coordinator of Information in Washington as well as the Office of Strategic Services in North Africa.
 In addition, he worked with the United States at the United Nations Conference on International Organization in 1945.

+From 1946 to 1948, he was an editor at the Auburn Citizen Advertiser.
+From 1948 to 1956, he was an editorial writer at the New York Herald Tribune.
+From 1956 to 1967 he was a director of the Twentieth Century Fund.

 In 1962, he began his service as the first White House Special Consultant on the Arts as the coordinator of cultural matters appointed by President John F. Kennedy.
 He was in this role until 1963.

 In 1967, he was appointed by New York City Mayor John Lindsay as Parks Commissioner of New York City, succeeding Thomas Hoving, who left to become the Director of the Metropolitan Museum of Art.
 In 1968, Lindsay appointed him to be the first Administrator of The Parks, Recreation and Cultural Affairs Administration (PRCA) was created to consolidate the city's more than 50 agencies into a dozen "superagencies."
 His tenure as Commissioner/Administrator was noted for the 1967 concert in the park by Barbra Streisand, which was attended by 250,000 people, the first New York City Marathon, which was held in Central Park in 1970, and a number of very large-scale antiwar demonstrations, in the park, for which permits were issued.
 He resigned as Administrator in 1972.